MicrosoftDocs/Devices-docs/surface/optimize-video-conferencing-on-surface.md

 ---
-title: Optimize Microsoft Teams on Surface devices
+title: Optimize video conferencing on Surface devices
-description: This page provides best practices for using Teams and other video conferencing solutions on Surface devices ms.prod: w11 ms.mktglfcycl: manage ms.localizationpriority: medium
+description: This page provides best practices for using Microsoft Teams and other video conferencing solutions on Surface devices ms.prod: w11 ms.mktglfcycl: manage ms.localizationpriority: medium